mozzielx/xin-lin/_pages/cv.md

 Education
 ======
-* Ph.D in Mechanical Engineering, GitHub University, 2024 (expected)
+* Ph.D in Mechanical Engineering, Harbin Institute of Technology, 2024 (expected)
-* B.S. in Mechanical Engineering, GitHub University, 2012
+* B.S. in Mechanical Engineering, China University of Mining and Technology, 2018

 <!--
 Work experience